xying21/ckb_sdk/docs/introduction/overview_java.md

 }
 ```

-To get CKB capacity for an account on DEV chain:
+To obtain CKB capacity for an account on a DEV chain:

 1. Assign the lock args of the account to **Block Assembler Lock Arg** in the Edit Chain form on Tippy explorer and save the changes.
 2. Restart the CKB node and start the CKB miner on the Tippy dashboard.